cocolinx/som_examples/tcp/README.md

 This is a simple TCP Example for CocoLinx device.

-Test for connecting to echo server.
+Test for connecting to cocolinx echo server.

 You receive the exact same string you sent back.